systelab/systelab-components/src/app/systelab-components/combobox/README.md

 This is not a component by itself, they are some Abstract classes that lets you define your own comboboxes.

-In order to do that, you must create your own components and extend from the abstract classes AbstractComboBox&lt;T&gt; and AbstractApiComboBox&lt;T&gt;.
+In order to do that, you must create your own components and extend from the abstract classes AbstractComboBox&lt;T&gt;, AbstractApiComboBox&lt;T&gt;, AutocompleteApiComboBox&lt;T&gt; and AbstractApiTreeComboBox&lt;T&gt;.

 ## Using AbstractComboBox&lt;T&gt;